poncest/Microsoft_financial_app/README.md

 -   Where has revenue growth originated over time, and how has the business mix evolved?
 -   How have profitability and cash generation changed across business cycles?
 -   What does the balance sheet reveal about financial flexibility?
--   Which observed trends are robust, and which require caution due to aggregation limits?
+-   Which observed trends are stable, and which require caution due to aggregation limits?

 Each section of the dashboard aligns to one or more of these questions.